danksalot/Assignment3/README.md

 The solution is built in C++, and has these classes:

 Person
-  Contains FirstName, LastName, and DateOfBirth
+* Contains FirstName, LastName, and DateOfBirth
+* Has a method to Display Details
-  Has a method to check validity
+* Has a method to check validity
-    FirstName and LastName are less than 10 characters DateOfBirth is exactly 10 characters
+  * FirstName and LastName are less than 10 characters
-  Has a method to Display Details
+  * DateOfBirth is exactly 10 characters

 StringManipulator
-  Has a method to return a lower-case version of the input string Has a method to return an upper-case version of the input string
+* Has a method to return a lower-case version of the input string
+* Has a method to return an upper-case version of the input string

 The program asks for input, repeating a step if the input for that step is invalid.